 Rakhimov resigns from troubled boxing body AIBA

-Businessman and alleged drug trafficker Gafur Rakhimov has resigned as president of the International Boxing Association after his tenure played a role in the body being stripped of the right to organize the Olympic boxing events.
+Gafur Rakhimov, a businessman with alleged links to organized crime, resigned Monday as president of the International Boxing Association after his tenure played a role in the body being stripped of the right to organize the Olympic boxing events.

 The Uzbekistani became interim president of AIBA in January 2018 and was officially elected president 10 months later.